crowdsecurity/blocklist-efficiency-tester/README.md

 ```

 ## Troubleshooting
+- This script can take a few minutes.
+Average 1-2 minutes per 20k lines of log
 - If the log file is not found, the script will not work.
 Ensure you provide a valid path.
 - If the API key is incorrect the blocklist won't be downloaded.
 Note that API keys may expires depending on creation preferences
 - IPs in your log files must be ingress source IPs (be sure not to have CDN IPs)